BlockchainCommons/musign-cli/README.md

 ### Dependencies

-To build  `$projectname` you'll need to use the following tools:
+To build  `musig-cli` you'll need to use the following tools: /

-- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

 ### Libraries

-The following external libraries are used with `$projectname`:
+The following external libraries are used with `musig-cli`:

 - [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).